Napa, it’s personal …

 My last day took me to Inglenook.
 This is a place full of benign ghosts; I found it an overwhelmingly emotional experience.
 My host, the ultimate ‘raconteur’, Harold, took me on a 3-hour epic journey through time.
 I was spellbound by the passionate history of land gained, lost and regained, a name misplaced and now reinstated, a quality always inherent yet in need of rediscovery – a haunting tale.
 There is history here; families honoured, the past treasured.
 There is an exquisite eye for detail – just look next time at the wording on the cork of Edizione Pennino.
 There is power here, breath-catching and slightly overwhelming.
 I imagine that is exactly the feeling I would have if I met its owner, Francis Ford Coppola.
 The Blancaneaux is a powerful knock-out, Rubicon is a revelation, ‘a wine to talk back to’ as Harold neatly put it, engendering both dialogue and awed silence.

 Talking of silence, then there was Bond – oh my, Bond.
 The line-up here literally left me speechless.
-The wines floored me in their complexity at first, then had me gabbling at my host Chris, grasping at stilted vocabulary to define, explore, explain, analyse, express.
+The wines floored me in their complexity at first, then had me gabbling at my host Chris, grasping at stilted vocabulary to define, explore, explain, analyze, express.
 The wines resonate.
 So yes, this was special for me.
 Eyrie-like, private, a magical recess of rolling valley vineyards – Melbury, Quella, St Eden, Vecina and Pluribus – eclectic, evocative, powerful characters, profoundly pure expressions of fruit, seamless and timeless tannins.
 One is gentle, one explosive, one insanely opulent, one utterly charming the other vibrantly headstrong.
 Gabbling and grasping as I said …

 I left the Napa believing that what I had tasted and seen was winemaking reflecting total ownership.
 Land, climate, soil, water, varietal, all the elements of that hallowed ‘terroir’ word are honoured here, but there are no slaves to it.
 This is no European stewardship, this is the land of the free.
 It strikes me that the Napa is doing exactly what it wants to do.
 I was expecting some emulation, I was expecting to recognise profiles, enjoy the ‘l’hommage a’, compare to elsewhere, but what I experienced was total individuality.
 What I tasted was intensely personal, owned, defined, motivated by the pursuit of ephemeral old world excellence, but transcending any formula and going well beyond the established benchmarks.
 And it’s refreshingly, not just about the wines and their owners.
 It’s about you as well, your personal experience is important.
 The privilege of visiting and tasting is reciprocated in the Napa.
 What I know for sure is that the places I visited and the wines I tasted are wines to fall in love with, they are special and the rest of the world needs to know more about them.